Symphony No. 9 (Beethoven): Text of the fourth movement

 In the last two sections of the text, Beethoven goes back to the medieval sacred music tradition: the composer recalls a liturgical hymn, more specifically a psalmody, using the eighth mode of Gregorian chant, the Hypomixolydian.
 The religious questions, simultaneously with the affirmations and exhortations, are musically characterized by archaistic moments, veritable "Gregorian fossils" inserted into a "quasi-liturgical" structure based on the sequence first versicle (male chorus) – response (full chorus) – second versicle (male chorus) – response (full chorus) – main hymn.
-Beethoven's employment of this sacred music style has the effect of attenuating the interrogative nature of the text when is mentioned the prostration to the supreme being.
+Beethoven's employment of this sacred music style has the effect of attenuating the interrogative nature of the text when is mentioned the prostration before the supreme being.

 Towards the end of the movement, the choir sings the last four lines of the main theme, concluding with "Alle Menschen" before the soloists sing for one last time the song of joy at a slower tempo.
 The chorus repeats parts of "Seid umschlungen, Millionen!", then quietly sings, "Tochter aus Elysium", and finally, "Freude, schöner Götterfunken, Götterfunken!".

 Reception

 The symphony was dedicated to the King of Prussia, Frederick William III.

 Music critics almost universally consider the Ninth Symphony one of Beethoven's greatest works, and among the greatest musical works ever written.
 The finale, however, has had its detractors: "Early critics rejected [the finale] as cryptic and eccentric, the product of a deaf and ageing composer."
-Verdi admired the first three movements but lamented what he saw as the bad writing for the voices in the last movement:
+Verdi admired the first three movements but criticised the bad writing for the voices in the last movement:

 The alpha and omega is Beethoven's Ninth Symphony, marvellous in the first three movements, very badly set in the last.
 No one will ever approach the sublimity of the first movement, but it will be an easy task to write as badly for voices as in the last movement.
 And supported by the authority of Beethoven, they will all shout: "That's the way to do it..."